run-llama/llama_index/docs/getting_started/installation.md

 ## Local Model Setup

-If you don't wish to use OpenAI, consider setting up a local LLM and embedding model in the service context.
+If you don't wish to use OpenAI, consider setting up a local LLM and embedding model in the `Settings`.

 A full guide to using and configuring LLMs available [here](/module_guides/models/llms.md).